vatesfr/xen-orchestra/packages/xo-server-package-manager/plan.md

 ### Done when

-- Interrupted operations are detected and reported cleanly
+- [x] Interrupted operations are detected and reported cleanly (tested with dead pid 999999)
-- No zombie pid files after crash
+- [x] No zombie pid files after crash (cleanupStaleOperation verified)
-- Concurrent call attempts are rejected with a clear error
+- [x] Concurrent call attempts are rejected with a clear error (tested with live pid)

+### Status: COMPLETE

 ---